What happens to debts after death?

 When you die, all your assets are gathered together by your personal representative, that is your executor (if you had a will) or administrator (if you die without having made a will).
 The first duty of the personal representative is to pay your funeral and other expenses and then your debts.

-Your estate is considered to be insolvent when your assets are insufficient to pay the funeral, testamentary and administration expenses, debts and liabilities of the estate.
 This is the case whether you had a will or died intestate (without a will).

 If you have no assets then payment of debts does not arise.